Azkanorouzi/Etch-A-sketch/README.md

 ## Hello! 👋

 Hello world this is me Azka.
-Create your very own pixel art with Etch a Sketch.
+Create your very own pixel art with this beautiful responsive Etch a Sketch.

 live preview -> https://azkanorouzi.github.io/Etch-A-sketch/